-Fewer weeks of hormone therapy before radiation reduces side effects in intermediate risk PCaSeptember 23rd, 2013 in Cancer /
+Fewer weeks of hormone therapy before radiation reduces side effects in intermediate risk PCaSeptember 23, 2013 in Medicine & Health / Cancer

 A shorter course of androgen suppression therapy prior to radiation therapy, when compared to a longer course of androgen suppression therapy, yields favorable outcomes and fewer adverse effects for intermediate-risk prostate cancer patients, according to research presented today at the American Society for Radiation Oncology's (ASTRO) 55th Annual Meeting.
 The study confirmed a disease-specific-survival (DSS) rate of 95 percent when patients received fewer weeks of neoadjuvant (NEO) total androgen suppression (TAS).

 The multi-institutional phase III trial, Radiation Therapy Oncology Group (RTOG) 9910, evaluated 1,490 intermediate-risk prostate cancer (PCa) patients from 152 institutions in the U.S. and Canada.
 Patients were accrued from 2000 to 2004 and followed for an average of 9 years, and the average age of the men was 71 at the time of accrual.
 The patients were stratified and randomized into two groups?Group 1 consisted of 752 patients who received eight weeks of NEO TAS, and Group 2 consisted of 738 patients who received 28 weeks of NEO TAS.
 Both groups then received eight weeks of external beam radiation therapy (RT) and concurrent TAS.